 - Queen Elizabeth I of England brought under control the bloodshed and executions that were so often a feature of her predecessor’s reign.
 In order to do this, she used parliamentary acts such as the Act of Uniformity and the Act of Supremacy (passed by Parliament in 1559) to arm herself with enough power under the Church of England.

 - She rallied her Royal Navy to defeat the fierce and powerful Spanish Armada in 1588.
-With the victory over the Spanish Armada, Queen Elizabeth I in effect announced to other European powers that England was a force to be reckoned with.
+Following the victory over the Spanish Armada, Queen Elizabeth I in effect announced to other European powers that England was a force to be reckoned with.